 - Update and streamline allowed topics for research and technical assistance conducted by the Secretary of HHS to focus on issues that have been understudied and are relevant to current challenges faced by the child welfare workforce.
-These updated research topics include: - Disseminating evidence-based treatments for individuals and families experiencing trauma due to child abuse or neglect; - Improving outcomes for families experiencing domestic violence or substance use disorders; and - Determining methods for ensuring all families, regardless of racial background, are served in the child welfare system. - Repeal demonstration grants, which will be funded through grants in Section 105.
+These updated research topics include: - Disseminating evidence-based treatments for individuals and families experiencing trauma due to child abuse or neglect; - o Improving outcomes for families experiencing domestic violence or substance use disorders; and - Determining methods for ensuring all families, regardless of racial background, are served in the child welfare system. - Repeal demonstration grants, which will be funded through grants in Section 105.

-Section 105 - Grants to States, Indian Tribes or Tribal Organizations, and Public or Private Agencies and Organizations
+Section 105 - Grants to States, Indian Tribes or Tribal Organizations, and Public or Private Agencies and Organization

 - Update and streamline the purposes of grants made under this section to focus on providing effective treatment and prevention services.
-Topics of focus for such grants include: - Providing professional development for workers in the prevention, identification, and treatment of child abuse and neglect; - Addressing traumatic stress in families who experience high levels of adverse childhood experiences; - o Improving coordination within the child welfare system; - Reducing findings of child neglect due to the economic insecurity of a family; - o Improving primary prevention programs at the community level; and - Developing education for mandatory reporters. - Require that projects funded through grants under this section establish quantifiable goals and submit to the Secretary of HHS an evaluation of effectiveness. - Require that the Secretary of HHS only award continuing grants to projects that demonstrate effectiveness.
+Topics of focus for such grants include: - Providing professional development for workers in the prevention, identification, and treatment of child abuse and neglect; - Addressing traumatic stress in families who experience high levels of adverse childhood experiences; - o Improving coordination within the child welfare system; - Reducing findings of child neglect due to the economic insecurity of a family; - o Reducing findings of child neglect due to the substance use disorder of a parent or caregiver; - o Improving primary prevention programs at the community level; - o Providing for a 24-hour, national hotline; and - Developing education for mandatory reporters. - Require that projects funded through grants under this section establish quantifiable goals and submit to the Secretary of HHS an evaluation of effectiveness. - Require that the Secretary of HHS only award continuing grants to projects that demonstrate effectiveness.